tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 In later versions of U/W FOCAL, they added a third level to some commands.
 We have `OPEN RESTART READ` and `OPEN RESUME INPUT`, for example.
-It may help to abbreviate the commands, as the first letter of each word is all that really matter: `O R R` is clearly not the same as `O R I`.
+It may help to abbreviate the commands, as the first letter of each word is all that really matters: `O R R` is clearly not the same as `O R I`.

 There are other examples of this, such as `LIBRARY` and `LIST`.
 It is